FRAIBERG & PERNIE

 If you were arrested for DUI, OWI, OWVI, High BAC, or another alcohol-related driving offense in Royal Oak, your case will likely be handled in the 44th District Court.

-Matthew A. Fraiberg has more than 28 years of criminal defense experience representing individuals charged with DUI and criminal offenses throughout Oakland County and Southeast Michigan.
+Matthew Fraiberg has more than 28 years of criminal defense experience representing individuals charged with DUI and criminal offenses throughout Oakland County and Southeast Michigan.

 As a former prosecutor and former judicial clerk, he understands how prosecutors build DUI cases, how judges evaluate evidence, and how early legal strategy can influence outcomes.